LuhiHofi/nota_luhi_firstai/README.md

 - *Wind* - returns the angle and the strength of the wind
 - *positionOfFirstUnit* - returns the position of the first unit
 - *Maverick* - returns the position and the ID of Maverick
+- *IsCommandInQueue* - checks whether a command is in queue of commands of a unit
 - *isAlive* - returns true if unitID is alive and visible, otherwise returns false
 - *getEnemyID* - returns the ID of an enemy unit on a selected position
 - *ExcludeUnit* - returns a list of units without an excluded one
 - *DoubleLineFormation* - returns a Double line formation
 - *BEAR* - returns the ID of a BEAR unit from the selected units
+- *IsCommandInQueue* - checks whether there is a command in queue
+- *GetRescuableUnits* - returns units that are rescuable

 ### Behaviours
 - *sandsail2* - working sandsail2 hw with the bonus
 - *ctp2* - working ctp2 hw with the bonus
 - *get_to_enemy* - moves the units in a DoubleLineFormation towards a selected position, presumably where the enemy is, ready to fight
 - *fight_enemy* - fights an enemy unit situated on a position, returns SUCCESS if the enemy unit is destroyed
+- *ttdr* - working ttdr solution with the bonus
+- *PeepersMapScan* - peepers scanning the map
+- *scanAndRescue* - scan the map and then use atlases to rescue units